Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

 Once a growing library of live experiment data and early user behaviour signal was in place, I ran stakeholder ideation workshops — but these weren't brainstorming sessions starting from zero.

 Before these sessions, two foundations were in place: a growing library of live experiment data giving early signal on user behaviour, and a structured ideation framework that encouraged creativity while anchoring assumptions in evidence.
-Stakeholders left these sessions with their names attached to experiments.
+Stakeholders left these sessions with their names attached to experiment ideas.
 When results came back, they felt ownership of outcomes because they'd been involved in framing the question, not just handed a conclusion.

-Key secondary outcomes: experimentation vocabulary, process, and shared definition of success established; programme scaled without proportional increase in CRO team headcount; framework made replicable for other sister brands.
+Key secondary outcomes: experimentation vocabulary, process, and shared definition of success established; programme scaled without proportional increase in CRO team headcount; framework made replicable for other brands.

 Building a programme from scratch is a culture project as much as a technical one.
 The infrastructure (testing platform, analytics, frameworks) is necessary but not sufficient.
 The harder work is building the organisational muscle memory that treats experimentation as a default mode of decision-making rather than an optional extra.